Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

 Detaching the Upper Control Arm From the Suspension Knuckle

-- Support the lower control arm by placing a hydraulic jack under the arm, and pump up the jack to relieve pressure on the arm.
+- Support the lower control arm by placing a hydraulic jack under the arm and pumping up the jack to relieve pressure on the arm.

-- Remove the bolt that connects the upper control arm to the suspension lnuckle.
+- Remove the bolt that connects the upper control arm to the suspension knuckle.
 Separate the arm from the knuckle with a pry bar.

 - Slowly lower the knuckle by lowering the hydraulic jack.